Generation of polarization-entangled photon pairs from two interacting quantum emitters: Entanglement generation

 which is entangled in frequency and polarization.
 However, we emphasize that this qualitative argument lacks information of, for example, the directions of emission.
-This argument also neglects the possibility of two-photon emission through intermediate virtual states, as discussed in Section \ref{Section:Model}.
+This argument also neglects the possibility of two-photon emission through intermediate virtual states, as discussed in Sec. \ref{Section:Model}.

 Next, we provide a simple analysis on the directions of emission that are expected to provide a larger collection efficiency.
-An electric point-dipole has a doughnut-shape radiation pattern, with equal radiation strength in the perpendicular plane to the orientation of the point-dipole \cite{Jackson_book_1975, Novotny_book_2012}.
+An electric point dipole has a doughnut-shaped radiation pattern, with equal radiation strength in the plane perpendicular to the orientation of the point dipole \cite{Jackson_book_1975, Novotny_book_2012}.
 In Fig. \ref{Figure:2}c, we plot the radiation pattern of the transition dipole moment $\boldsymbol{\mu}_1 + \boldsymbol{\mu}_2$ of the symmetric state $\ket{S}$, which is oriented in the $x$-direction.
 The radiation from this dipole is maximal in the $yz$-plane.
-Similarly, Fig. \ref{Figure:2}d shows the radiation pattern of the transition dipole moment $\boldsymbol{\mu}_1 - \boldsymbol{\mu}_2$ of the antisymmetric state $\ket{A}$, which is oriented in the $z$-direction and has maximal radiation in the $xy$-plane.
-As a consequence, $\hat{\boldsymbol{y}}$ and $-\hat{\boldsymbol{y}}$ are optimal directions of photon emission because they are directions of maximal radiation of the transition dipole moments of both hybrid states $\ket{S}$ and $\ket{A}$ (see dashed grey arrows in Figs. \ref{Figure:2}c and \ref{Figure:2}d).
-In the following, we use the analytical expression of the two-photon probability amplitude $c_{\ks \ksp}^{gg}(\infty)$ obtained in Section \ref{Section:Model} to rigorously verify these simple arguments.
+Similarly, Fig. \ref{Figure:2}d shows the radiation pattern of the transition dipole moment $\boldsymbol{\mu}_2 - \boldsymbol{\mu}_1$ of the antisymmetric state $\ket{A}$, which is oriented in the $z$-direction and has maximal radiation in the $xy$-plane.
+As a consequence, $\hat{\boldsymbol{y}}$ and $-\hat{\boldsymbol{y}}$ should be optimal directions of photon emission because they are directions of maximal radiation of the transition dipole moments of both hybrid states $\ket{S}$ and $\ket{A}$, see dashed gray arrows in Figs. \ref{Figure:2}c and \ref{Figure:2}d.
+In the following, we use the analytical expression of the two-photon probability amplitude $c_{\ks, \ksp}^{gg}(\infty)$ obtained in Sec. \ref{Section:Model} to rigorously verify these simple arguments.